linzeyan/ops-cli/README.md

   LINE        Send message to LINE
   Slack       Send message to Slack
-  Telegram    Send message to Telegram cert        Check tls cert expiry time completion  Generate the autocompletion script for the specified shell convert     Convert data format, support csv, json, toml, xml, yaml
+  Telegram    Send message to Telegram arping      Discover and probe hosts in a network using the ARP protocol cert        Check tls cert expiry time completion  Generate the autocompletion script for the specified shell convert     Convert data format, support csv, json, toml, xml, yaml